Cinschif/otel-angular/README.md

 ## How it Works

-We have separated the services into branches :
+We have separated the project into branches :

 -   **Propagator** : Contains the complete instrumentation from Angular front-end using a local .Net Microservice that you may find the code in [here](https://github.com/Cinschif/microservices-dotnet6).
 -   **order-otel-config** : Contains the complete instrumentation from Angular front-end using the Order Microservice from the Transformation Project.